Therocky20/flutter_bucket/information/Build Release APK.md

 * The DESTINATION_PATH is raccomanded the same project directory
 # Reference the keystore from the app
 1. Same in the website
 2. Add in..
 (OPTIONAL: why add this code?
-More information in https://medium.com/flutterpub/flutter-app-couldnt-find-libflutter-so-c95ad81cbccd )
+[More information](https://medium.com/flutterpub/flutter-app-couldnt-find-libflutter-so-c95ad81cbccd))
 `android {
      ...
      defaultConfig {